emoose/OutRun2006Tweaks/README.md

 **Enhancements:**
 - Adds a built-in framelimiter to prevent game from speeding up
-- FPS can now be partially unlocked, drawing at unlocked FPS while game run at 60FPS tickrate
+- FPS can now be partially unlocked, drawing at unlocked FPS while game runs at 60FPS tickrate
 - Allows disabling vehicle LODs, reducing the ugly pop-in as they get closer
 - Restores XInput rumble code from the Xbox release, allowing gear shifts/drifts/crashes/etc to give feedback
 - Can force anisotropic filtering & enable transparency supersampling, greatly reducing aliasing around the edges of the track